Bedbugs and scabies are parasites that’ll bite and prey on humans. So, what are the differences between scabies vs. bed bugs – and how to kill them?

 Bedbugs: Live inside your bed or bedding.

-Bedbugs aren’t able to live on you, given they are too big and would easily fall off.
+Bedbugs cannot live on you, given they are too big and would easily fall off.
 Their legs also won’t grip into skin-tight enough, leaving them vulnerable.

 They, therefore, stay underneath the mattress or other places within the bedding.
-Scabies mites are, however, able to burrow beneath our top skin, making it safe because we can’t get quickly get them out.
+However, scabies mites can burrow beneath our top skin, making it safe because we can’t quickly get them out.

 Bedbugs: visible to the naked eye.